ucldc/ingest_deploy/README.md

 #### 3.2.
 Provision workers to act on harvesting

-Once this is done and the instances are in a state of "running", you'll need to provision the workers by installing required software, configurations and start running Akara & the worker processes that listen on the queues
+Once this is done and the worker instances are in a state of "running", you'll need to provision the workers by installing required software, configurations and start running Akara and the worker processes that listen on the queues specified:
-specified:

 * Log into the majorTom machine.
 * To provision the workers, run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ec2.py ~/code/ingest_deploy/ansible/provision_worker-stage.yml --extra-vars='rq_work_queues=["normal-stage","low-stage"]'`